-- Cost of investing in unconventional methods is more than the cost of investing in regular methods.
+- The cost of investing in unconventional methods is more than the cost of investing in regular methods.

 - Any accredited investor will be more prone to government scrutiny – including your relations.

-Accredited Investor is someone who has special power who is allowed to deal in securities, investments and venture capital without exactly being registered with financial authorities.
-In general, if you want to be an investor, you ought to be a financial body who is registered with the federal bank and security exchange commission.
+Accredited Investor is someone who has special power who is allowed to deal in securities, investments, and venture capital without exactly being registered with financial authorities.
+In general, if you want to be an investor, you ought to be a financial body that is registered with the federal bank and security exchange commission.

 The ability to invest in a wider range of securities or assets or financial assets is incredibly exciting to look at, especially when you are sitting on a pile of money.
 But once the accredited investor status is granted, there is not much difference in the way once invests or in the financial knowledge.
 To put it bluntly, it is just a pass that takes you into the club of elite investments.
 But you will be charged for that.